luongtruong20201/cli/README.md

 ## Installation

-Make sure you have the a working Go environment (go 1.1 is _required_).
+Make sure you have a working Go environment (go 1.1 is _required_).
 [See the install instructions](http://golang.org/doc/install.html).

 To install cli.go, simply run: